koibots8230/Programming-Conventions/README.md

 <h4>In Code</h4>

 When naming things, use clear, concise names that describe what it represents.
 Someone should be able to look at it and instantly know what it does.
-Avoid making names unnecessarily long though.
+Avoid making names unnecessarily long however.

 Do not use prefixes when naming variables.
-Oftentimes they are simply unnecessary, and if it gets confusing, use this.variable to specify member variables.
+In our case they are unnecessary the vast majority of the time, and if it gets confusing, use this.variable to specify member variables.

 When creating a name for something, format it in accordance with this table:
 |Thing|How to Format|